mmaus96/C3PO/README.md

 * `--ns_prior`       prior width on n_s (as a factor of Planck 2018).
 Default is 1.0.
 Compatible with LCDM only at the moment.
 * `--slip`           Vary the gravitational slip parameter.
 Compatible with LCDM only at the moment.

+* `--chain_outpath`  path to directory where MCMC chains will be stored.
+Will create directory if it doesn't already exist (but this will crash if there are multiple layers of nonexistent subdirectories in out_path beyond './chains/').
+Will give a warning if specified directory is not empty.

 * `--likelihoods`    specifies the likelihoods/data combos for fitting.
 Options are 'RSD', 'BAO', 'Cell_specz', 'Cell_photoz', 'SNe'.
 At the moment the 'SNe' option (for including supernova) is only compatible with w0wa fits.
 * `--tracers_3d`     specifies the spectroscopic galaxy samples to use for FS (+BAO) fits.
 The naming convention is 'BGS', 'LRG1', 'LRG2', 'LRG3','ELG', and 'QSO'.
 * `--s_tracers`      specifies the spectroscopic galaxy samples to use for fitting Ckg.
 The options are a subset of tracers_3d but currently Ckg is not available for ELG and QSO tracers.
 If this parameter is not specified then it defaults all available samples (ie BGS, LRG1, LRG2, LRG3)
 * `--p_tracers`      specifies the photometric galaxy samples to use for fitting Cgg+Ckg.
 Options are 'pBGS1','pBGS2','pLRG1','pLRG2','pLRG3','pLRG4'
-* `--chain_outpath`  path to directory where MCMC chains will be stored.
-Will create directory if it doesn't already exist.
-Will give a warning if specified directory is not empty
 * `--kappa_maps`     specifies which CMB lensing data sets to use for cross-correlations.
 Options are 'PR4' and 'DR6'
 * `--SNe_sample`     specifies which SNe data set to combine with if 'SNe' is in likelihoods and cosmo_model='w0wa'.
 Default is 'union3' but any sample available in Cobaya can be used.